-We are pleased to announce that the Innomar Student Project 2015 has finished successfully.
-Four students/institutions received direct support from Innomar Technologie GmbH which included our Innomar compact parametric sub-bottom profiler equipment and on-site training.
+We are pleased to announce that the Innomar Student Project 2017 has finished successfully.
+Three students/institutions received direct support from Innomar which included our Innomar compact parametric sub-bottom profiler and on-site training.
 The surveys were well organized and performed by all participants.
 The data analysis and reports were of high quality and led to interesting results.
 We believe that all findings have contributed to the understanding of the specific scientific problems in the survey areas and will stimulate further research and investigations.

 The winner is ...